Most wild varieties of mushrooms are poisonous for humans and birds alike. Even edible mushrooms can contain agaritine, hydrazine, and formaldehyde.

 Button Mushrooms

-Button mushrooms (Agaricus bisporus) come from the edible family of basidiomycete mushrooms.
+Button mushrooms (Agaricus bisporus) are an edible family of basidiomycete mushrooms.
 They’re a good source of vitamins and minerals with a neutral taste.

 Cremini Mushrooms